dper/kanjioftheday/README.md

 KanjiOfTheDay
 =============

-A script to produce a piece of HTML showing kanji of the day and some information about it
+A script to produce a piece of HTML showing kanji of the day and some information about it.

 Objective
 =========